ev3rest/ev3rest.github.io/_posts/2016-11-08-first-commit.md

 There is a library for almost anything you want to do.
 Want to send texts?
 Twilio’s Python library will help you.
 Want to make requests but don't want to use URLLib?
 Use requests.
 Want to parse a web page?
 Beautifulsoup has got you covered.
 Want to do some encryption, you got pycrypto.
 And I'm aware there are a ton of libraries for a ton of languages, but they just don't feel the same as Python.

-All this culminates to create a language that causes a programmer to feel great and more productive.
+<b>All this culminates to create a language that causes a programmer to feel great and more productive.</b>

 It probably takes 4–5x as long to build a C++ program over a Python program.